Introduction to the National Cyber Security Centre

 Indeed, the all-pervasive nature of the threat Osborne was referring too had been highlighted by the government’s own research earlier that year.
-In the 2015 Information Security Breaches Survey, 90% of large organisations and 74% of small businesses reported they had suffered a security breach, with the average cost of such sitting at an eyewatering £1.46m-£3.14m for large organisations and £75k-£311k for small businesses6.
+In the 2015 Information Security Breaches Survey, 90% of large organisations and 74% of small businesses reported they had suffered a security breach, with the average cost of such sitting at an eye watering £1.46m-£3.14m for large organisations and £75k-£311k for small businesses.

 It was in response to figures such as these that the NCSC was established.
 It can be thought of as an attempt, if not to solve, then at least to mitigate the fundamental problem at the heart of cyber security – chiefly, the asymmetry between attack and defense.
 By unifying several existing agencies, and with a clear mandate to support industry, the NCSC is set up to tip the scales back in favour of defence by providing businesses with world leading advice to help them safeguard themselves against current (and future) cyber security threats.

 What does the National Cyber Security Centre do?

 The NCSC has a broad range of responsibilities, with a split in its work between public sector focused activities like helping to defend certain government networks and those designed to help industry.
-It also sits in a larger cyber security eco-system, working alongside GCHQ, the Ministry of Defence and law enforcement agencies like the Metropolitan Police, as illustrated in Figure 1.
+It also sits in a larger cyber security eco-system, working alongside GCHQ, the Ministry of Defence and law enforcement agencies like the Metropolitan Police.

 For businesses, charities and other non-governmental organisations, the majority of the NCSC’s work is concerned with providing relevant information and support to help them improve their cyber security (though they continue to have an operational role with responsibility for investigating certain cyber security incidents).

 This outreach takes a variety of forms.
 Perhaps best known are the various guides and the NCSC infographics.
 They update and amend these regularly, along with publishing on new topics, and the issues covered range from introductory explanations of common cyber security terms through to detailed cloud security guidance.